-Conditions.
-An attached dock and detached dock may be installed on the same lot.
-The total surface area of the structures will be not more than 20 m.
-If the frontage of the two docks are more than 10% of the lot frontage or 20 m, the MEF land use permit will be required.
+Conditions An attached dock or a detached dock may be installed on the same lot.
+The total surface area of the structures will be not more than 20 m2.
+If the frontage of the two docks are more than 10% of the lot frontage or 20 m2, the MEF land use permit will be required.